 says the Teacher.

 Everything is meaningless.”

 Again, in the ‘scheme of things’, it is necessary to look at God’s role in our pain and suffering (physical and emotional).
 He is not there to continually interfere with the ‘rolling dice’ of chance, that is evident as nature runs its course.
-That is, so that we can accept reality for what it is, and lead lives based on rational decisions.
-Indeed, God’s primary role is one of support and comfort; helping us to ‘grow’ to successfully face adversity – and indirectly to encourage us to strengthen our relationship with him as the “the one true constant” mentioned above.
+That is, so that we can accept reality for what it is.
+And we can lead lives based on our rational decisions.
+Indeed, God’s primary role is one of support and comfort; helping us to ‘grow’ to successfully face hardship – and indirectly to encourage us to strengthen our relationship with him as the “the one true constant” mentioned above.

 4.2 He is with us in our suffering

 In fact, God is closer to us in our suffering than we might first think.
 We must not take the Biblical statement [Acts 17:28] lightly – “For in him we live and move and have our being.”
 How can God not know when we suffer?
-Additionally, God is inextricably linked to our suffering in an extraordinary way, i.e. at the very causation of our own being’s existence (see the article “So, what is God”).
+Additionally, God is absolutely and completely linked to our suffering in an incredible way, i.e. at the very ‘causation’ of our own being’s existence (see the article “So, what is God”).
 He therefore knows of our pain from whatever source, physical or emotional.

 Most importantly too, in the ‘person’ of Jesus, God experienced extreme physical and emotional pain as a human being for himself.
 Of course I am referring to Jesus’ torture and eventual death by crucifixion.
 Yes, God knows exactly what we are going through.

 God is literally there to enfold us with his loving support and comforting, if we deliberately open ourselves, and engage with him.
 He is always ready and waiting!
 Please also read the article, “God during hard times” for an explanation of how he is actually ready to assist us when we are in that position.

 4.3 God is not responsible for evil